 Pediatric Nurse Practitioner, Diabetes Center

-Debra A. Standiford, RN, MSN, CPNP, has been an employee of Children's Hospital Medical Center of Cincinnati since 1975.
+Debra A. Standiford, MSN, APRN, CNP, has been an employee of Cincinnati Children's Hospital Medical Center since 1975.

 From 1975 to 1977, Debra worked as a staff nurse on a chronic care unit, when she was promoted to charge nurse.
 She assumed the role of head nurse of the Orthopedic unit in 1978.